Need help with your Discussion

 Scenario 6 When Duty to One’s Employer Conflicts With a Duty Owed to the Public

 In my opinion, I believe that it is an ethical obligation for Mary to report the matter to the relevant federal authorities.
 Per the medical ethics of non-maleficence, a medical practitioner should ensure that patients are not harmed (Jalal et al., 2017).
-Assuming that Mary lives in a state where the law demands that persons or employees having information regarding the exposure of people to public hazards should report it, it is absolutely criminal for her to remain silent, despite the challenges associated with releasing such information.
+Assuming that Mary lives in a state where the law demands that persons or employees having information regarding people’s exposure to public hazards should report it, it is criminal for her to remain silent, despite the challenges associated with releasing such information.

 What if Mary’s state does not have that kind of law on the books?
 Should Mary still take it upon herself to notify the health authorities?
-Are there any actions that Mary can take to fulfill her conflicting obligations to the HMO’s patients, to her employer, to the automotive company, and to the public?
+Are there any actions that Mary can take to fulfill her conflicting obligations to the HMO’s patients, her employer, the automotive company, and the public?

 Does the HMO have an ethical duty to report the situation to governmental authorities?